<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Focused Parenting

-Parents in nuclear families are more involved in their children’s education, hobbies, and emotional development.
+Parents in nuclear families tend to be more involved in their children’s education, hobbies, and emotional development.
 With fewer distractions, their involvement feels more personal and attentive.

 Nuclear Family Challenges